 Damaged Rim Or Tire

-The most common cause of why a car shakes when braking hard need new tires is common.
+The most common cause of why a car shakes when braking hard needs new tires is common.
 When the tires get out of balance, the steering wheel shakes, causing the entire car to vibrate.
 Shaking can start about 50-55 miles per hour.
 As this is such a basic problem, it should be reviewed periodically.

 Brake issues can be fixed by using a brake caliper service if the brakes need maintenance tests.
 To vehicles with a distance of 70-75k miles, the operation must be mandatory.
 If you stick to the scheduled service program of your car manufacturer, you can easily avoid these problems.